GenesisFunc: Multi-Agent Data Generation for Accurate and Generalizable Function-Calling

 Quick Take

-GenesisFunc introduces an automated multi-agent pipeline for generating high-quality function-calling (FC) training data, outperforming existing models in both in-domain performance and out-of-domain generalization.
+GenesisFunc introduces an automated pipeline for generating high-quality function-calling (FC) training data, outperforming existing models in both in-domain performance and out-of-domain generalization.
 Fine-tuned on an 8B LLM, it demonstrates comparable FC capabilities to leading API-based models, addressing challenges of diversity and quality in synthetic data generation.

 Key Points